Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricNodeType.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmServiceFabricNodeType** can remove nodes from specific node type Remove a existing node type from the cluster, note, it can't remove primary node type
+The **Remove-AzureRmServiceFabricNodeType** to remove all nodes from a specific node type and the node type from a cluster.
+This command cannot be used to delete the primary node type

 ## EXAMPLES

 ### Example 1
 ```
-PS c:> Remove-AzureRmServiceFabricNodeType -ResourceGroupName myResourceGroup -ClusterName myCluster -NodeTypeName n1
+PS c:> Remove-AzureRmServiceFabricNodeType -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -NodeTypeName 'nt1'
 ```

-This command will remove node type n1 from the cluster
+This command will remove node type 'nt1' from the cluster

 ## PARAMETERS